Samip Raval

 His passions lie in building stories that are challenging, surprising, reflective, inclusive, and new.

-Recent directing credits include Dontrell, Who Kissed The Sea by Nathan Alan Davis (RhinoLeap), M. Butterfly by David Henry Hwang, The Who And The What by Ayad Akhtar (ArtsWest Playhouse), the world premiere of Lindsay Joelle’s A Small History Of Amal, Age 7 (Forward Flux Productions/Pratidhwani), Guards At The Taj by Rajiv Joseph (ACT Lab).
+Directing credits include Guards At The Taj by Rajiv Joseph (ArtsWest Playhouse), Dontrell, Who Kissed The Sea by Nathan Alan Davis (RhinoLeap), M. Butterfly by David Henry Hwang, The Who And The What by Ayad Akhtar (ArtsWest Playhouse), the world premiere of Lindsay Joelle’s A Small History Of Amal, Age 7 (Forward Flux Productions/Pratidhwani), Guards At The Taj by Rajiv Joseph (ACT Lab).
 He has also worked as an actor in the China Tour of Disgraced by Ayad Akhtar, as well as with regional theaters such as Arena Stage, Playmakers Repertory Theater, Eugene O’Neill Playwrights Conference, and the LaGuardia Performing Arts Center.

 Samip is a member of the Actors Equity Association and holds a BFA from the